 Small and Large Commercial and Industrial Sector Programs - Small and large commercial businesses and industrial customers are also addressed by offering targeted information on ways to save energy followed by a choice of prescriptive rebates on selected measures, or a performance (calculated based on energy savings) rebate.
 Custom equipment can be addressed through calculated rebates based upon the estimated amount of energy savings associated with the project.
+The Company has also included a demand response program for small and large commercial businesses and industrial customers where the Company will contract with one or more PJM Curtailment Service Providers who will develop a portfolio of callable load response resources that will be dispatched for demand response activities during targeted load reduction events.

-Governmental/Educational/Non-Profit Sector Programs -The Phase III Plan also provides program services for governmental, educational and non-profit customers.
-While all non-residential customers, including the G/E/NP sector, are eligible for the prescriptive and custom energy efficiency programs offered under the Commercial and Industrial sectors, special efforts will be made to target the G/E/NP sector in recognition of its unique decisionmaking and financing processes for making capital improvements to facilities.
+Governmental/Educational/Non-Profit Sector Programs - The Phase III Plan also provides program services for governmental, educational and non-profit customers.
+While all non-residential customers, including the G/E/NP sector, are eligible for the prescriptive and custom energy efficiency programs offered under the Commercial and Industrial sectors, special efforts will be made to target the G/E/NP sector in recognition of its unique decision-making and financing processes for making capital improvements to facilities.
 These efforts will include the leveraging of existing Company Area Manager relationships and employing experienced vendors who specialize in working with G/E/NP accounts.

 Table 2 below describes each of the programs that are included in the Phase III Plan.
 More detailed descriptions of the programs are provided in Section 3.